spuithori/svelte-ionic-app/README.md

 These are Ionic 4 components only.

 ## Todo
-- Get many to test and use Svelte, Ionic and Vite :)
+- Get many to test and use SvelteKit and Ionic :)
 - Ionic 6.2 and Ionic 6.3
-- migration to SvelteKit (SPA mode) once the major update is there from their end - Work in Progress - https://github.com/Tommertom/kitrcionictest
 - put 	`const createHTMLCompFromSvelte = ( from NavHome` into $ionic/svelte

 ## Issues - help needed/workaround provided